What’s an Air Conditioning Dry Charge?

 - Quieter operation for a more peaceful indoor environment

 - Ozone friendly refrigerant for lower impact on the environment

 - Matched coil solutions for increased reliability and guaranteed cooling and heating performance

 Yes.
-There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, with the stipulation that it is repairing an existing air conditioning system.
+There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, however, it can only be used as a repair to an existing system.

-Most manufacturers honor a standard 5-year parts warranty on dry charge units.
-While this offers industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.
+Most manufacturers have established a standard 5-year parts warranty on dry charge units.
+While this affords industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase substantially.

-It is likely that as a result of supply and demand, the refrigerant will probably go up in price.
-As the phase out process of R22 continues, new R-22 refrigerant production will slowly be reduced, with full elimination of its production in 2020.
+It is likely that as a result of supply and demand, the answer to this question is “yes – we do anticipate R-22 refrigerant to get pricey”.
+As the phase out process of R22 continues, new R-22 refrigerant production will progressively be reduced, with full elimination of its production in 2020.
 Until then, indications are that there will likely be sufficient supply to meet the current demand.